 Mormon Hollow sits inside the beautiful Wendell State Forest in Wendell, MA, just a few miles south and across the Millers River from Farley Ledges.
 Although Mormon is smaller then Farley, its impeccable rock quality, high concentration of routes, and relative solitude – not to mention sun in the winter and shade in the summer – make this crag a very worthy destination.

-Option B: Parking for Mormon Hollow is also available roadside at the intersection of Davis Road and Coldbrook Road in Wendell.
+Parking for Mormon Hollow is available roadside at the intersection of Davis Road and Coldbrook Road in Wendell.
 While the majority of Mormon Hollow falls within Wendell State Forest, the Davis Road parking area is not.
-Climbers must be VERY respectful of the private landowners who live at the end of Coldbrook Road: keep noise to a minimum and be sure not to block vehicle access along any of the roads.
+Climbers must be VERY respectful of the private landowners who live at the end of Coldbrook Road: keep noise to a minimum and do not block the gates or vehicle access along any of the roads.

 Park near the intersection of Davis and Coldbrook, and again, be sure all vehicles are parked well outside of the travel lanes.
 Hike south on Coldbrook Road towards the trailhead.